Diptikanta/Python/README.md

 # Python
-This repo is created for Python learning
+This repo is created for Python learning.